 3. Simmer Them

 Cook your beans low and slow, ideally in a slow cooker.
 For true Southern-style black-eyed peas, add a smoked ham hock to your pot.
 The meat will infuse the black-eyed peas with rich, smoky flavor, turning a humble bean into a hearty meal.
 Jazz up your beans even more with the addition of collards and sweet potatoes.
 Or make the classic Lowcountry dish Hoppin’ John.
+Be sure to try our Chili-Roasted Black-Eyed Peas made with canned beans.

 4. Sneak a Bite